Wurlitzer Style "A" and "B" Automatic Harp Rolls

 the current database report as a PDF

-by clicking the left hand button, or report more
+by clicking on the top button, or report more

-music rolls by clicking the right hand button.
+music rolls by clicking on the bottom button.

 Version of Oct.
 31, 2011